LaconicLizard/HudElements/README.md

 _Movable HUD components for Minecraft._

-This is a Fabric Mod.
+This is a Fabric mod.
 Forge is not and will not be supported.

 This is a library mod for Minecraft that provides an API for mods to provide user-customizable HUD components.
 These components can be then moved around by clicking and dragging them in the `/alterhud` screen, or edited by right-clicking them in the same.